ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ## Fix the Tests

 There is a problem with the tests now.
 The problem is that we added custom elements to the HTML templates but we are not using the CUSTOM_ELEMENTS_SCHEMA in the tests.
 They also do not need the `forRoot()` portion on the `IonicModule` import.
 Update the module accordingly.

+## Remove the `ExploreContainerComponent`

+The `ExploreContainerComponent` is no longer required.
+Let's completely remove it from our source.

+- Remove the `explore-container` folder (`rm -rf src/app/explore-container` for example)
+- Find and remove all references to `ExploreContainerComponentModule` in the code

 ## Conclusion